jfy133/Tidy_PopGen_PCA_Plotting/README.md

 ## Description

-This repository is for a notebook explains how to make a PCA scatter plot typically used in ancient human population genetics in R, using the `tidyverse` collection of packages.
+This repository is for a that notebook explains how to make a PCA scatter plot typically used in ancient human population genetics in R, using the `tidyverse` collection of packages.